cara-tm/modal_box/README.md

 * Shiira Mac;
 * OmniWeb 5 Mac.

+Here is a new version with the use of Flexbox & CSS Grid Layout for hipsters and nerds keeping a pretty good support within old browsers: IE6 minimum capable.
+Please note these new CSS features in this web design sample do not act any kind of noticed advantages.
+[Online latest demo](http://sandbox.cara-tm.com/clients/cara/demo.html)

 ## Usage

 First, you need to encapsulate your entire content page into a div with a class name `wrapper`.